Fuel shortages at Scottish airport a warning for winter

-LONDON Edinburgh airport said jet fuel supplies were being rationed on Tuesday because of a glitch discovered last week at a Scottish refinery owned by Ineos, a further sign Europe could be heading towards a supply crunch this winter.
+LONDON Edinburgh airport said jet fuel supplies were being rationed on Tuesday because of a glitch discovered last week at a Scottish refinery owned by Ineos INEOSG.UL, a further sign Europe could be heading towards a supply crunch this winter.

 Refinery maintenance and closures both in Europe and the U.S. is limiting the availability of oil products, making retailers and other consumers vulnerable to supply shocks.

-A similar shortfall in wholesale oil product supplies in California had motorists gasping at record $5 (3.1 pounds) a gallon prices at the pump earlier this month.
+A similar shortfall in wholesale oil product supplies in California had motorists gasping at record $5 a gallon prices at the pump earlier this month.

 The Grangemouth refinery halted supplies of jet fuel to Scottish airports last week, forcing them to rely on contingency stocks to avoid cancelling flights.